Ji Chaoding: Education and early career

 In 1916 Ji Chaoding entered Tsinghua University, a school supported by funds from the Boxer Indemnity and whose classes were taught largely in English.
 In the aftermath of the 1919 May Fourth Movement, an awakening of patriotic spirit, Ji Chaoding led radical nationalist activities along with classmates Luo Longji and Wang Zaoshi.
 After graduating in 1924 he went to the United States to study on the Boxer Indemnity Scholarship Program.
-He graduated from the University of Chicago in 1926 with a bachelor's degree in history.
+He enrolled at the University of Chicago.
 While there he was president of the Chicago Chinese Student Association, and worked with the American Anti-Imperialist League.
 In 1926 Ji joined the Communist Party of the United States (CPUSA).
 The Party had a keen interest in global communism, and established a Chinese Bureau to supervise students from China.
-At that time, the newly formed Communist Party of China was in a United Front alliance with the Nationalist Party of Sun Yat-sen, who was popular among American Chinese, and Ji developed a national reputation as a public speaker able to rouse support for China with his anti-imperialist speeches to local Chinese groups in Chinese or to leftist comrades in English.
-In 1926, Ji and several of his Tsinghua friends denounced American supporters of the Nationalists and secretly joined the Communist Party of China.
-Their membership was kept secret in order to avoid surveillance or deportation, to allow them to work in American Chinese communities where the Nationalists were strong, and to keep their options open when they returned to China.
+At that time, the newly formed CCP was in a United Front alliance with the Nationalist Party of Sun Yat-sen, who was popular among Chinese Americans, and Ji developed a national reputation as a public speaker able to rouse support for China with his anti-imperialist speeches to local overseas Chinese groups in Chinese or to leftist comrades in English.
+In 1926, Ji and several of his Tsinghua friends denounced American supporters of the Nationalists and secretly joined the CCP.
+Their membership was kept secret in order to avoid surveillance or deportation, to allow them to work in Chinese American communities where the Nationalists were strong, and to keep their options open when they returned to China.